-Outsourced staff at the University of London – many of which work up to 70 hours a week to get by – will be going on strike on 27 September to demand that the university implement pay increases that it promised six years ago but has failed to deliver.
+Outsourced Staff at the University of London – many of which work over 70 hours per week to get by – will be going on strike on the 25th January to demand that they be brought back ‘in house’ to end the ongoing discrimination and two-tier workforce present at the University.

-Sadly, for these workers going on strike means they lose out on a day's salary.
-That's why they need your help – your donation will allow them to be compensated for some of the pay they are docked.
-No worker should be put in a situation where they have to decide between standing up for their rights and feeding their family.
+Sadly, for these workers going on strike means that they lose out on a day’s pay.
+That’s why we need your help.
+Your donation will allow them to be compensated for some of the pay they are docked for standing-up for equality at work.
+No worker should be put in the position of having to decide between standing up for their rights, and feeding their family.

 5 Apr 2017